parkerkane5/Group-2-MIST-4610-Project-2/README.md

 1) What is the average loan amount per recipient for Georgia and how does it compare to other Southeast states?

-2)How do subsidized and unsubsidized originated and disbursed loans vary between public and private schools?
+2) How do subsidized and unsubsidized originated and disbursed loans vary between public and private schools?

 ## Data Manipulation/Filters
 Question 1: